equinor/fmu-tools/docs/qcproperties.rst

 **Example in RMS:**

 Example extracting statistics for permeability for each zone and facies.
-All wells starting with 34_10-A or 34_10-B will be included in statistics.
+All wells starting with 33_10 and all 34_11 wells containing "A" will be included in statistics.
+Note the use of python regular expressions!
 Result is written to csv.

 .. code-block:: python